Michael Barone (radio host)

 John Michael Barone (born June 28, 1946) is an American organist, radio host, and producer, specializing in the pipe organ.
-His weekly Pipedreams program is distributed by American Public Media.
-He was the classical music director at Minnesota Public Radio for 25 years and hosted broadcasts of the Saint Paul Chamber Orchestra and MPR's The New Releases.
+His weekly program Pipedreams is distributed by American Public Media.
+He was the classical music director at Minnesota Public Radio (MPR) for 25 years and hosted broadcasts of the Saint Paul Chamber Orchestra and MPR's The New Releases.

 Biography

-Barone's interest in organ music began in his teens, at first listening to recordings, then playing at his hometown church in Kingston, Pennsylvania.
+Barone's interest in organ music began in his teens, at first from listening to recordings.
+He then began playing at his hometown church in Kingston, Pennsylvania.
 He attended Oberlin College, worked at the student-run WOBC-FM radio station, and graduated from Oberlin Conservatory in 1968 with a degree in music history.
-He began his professional radio career as the music director of KSJR-FM located at St. John's University in Collegeville, Minnesota.
+He began his professional radio career as the music director of KSJR-FM at St. John's University in Collegeville, Minnesota.
 The station evolved into Minnesota Public Radio, where he served as classical music director for 25 years.

-Beginning in 1970, he produced and hosted a weekly Sunday night broadcast of organ music, known as The Organ Program.
-In 1982, he created a 14-episode series of live performance recordings, derived in large part from concerts during the 1980 National Convention of the American Guild of Organists (AGO).
-This successful "pilot" program evolved into the weekly Pipedreams show, beginning in October 1983.
+Beginning in 1970, Barone produced and hosted a weekly Sunday night broadcast of organ music, The Organ Program.
+In 1982, he created a 14-episode series of live performance recordings derived in large part from concerts during the 1980 National Convention of the American Guild of Organists (AGO).
+This "pilot" evolved into Pipedreams, which debuted in October 1983.

-He was an adviser and consultant to the pipe organ installation at the Walt Disney Concert Hall in Los Angeles, and has served as a program consultant to the organ series at the Kimmel Center in Philadelphia.
-He has commissioned a cycle of preludes and fugues for organ from composer Henry Martin, which began to be published in 2008.
+Barone was an adviser and consultant to the pipe organ installation at the Walt Disney Concert Hall in Los Angeles and has served as a program consultant to the organ series at the Kimmel Center for the Performing Arts in Philadelphia.
+He commissioned a cycle of preludes and fugues for organ from composer Henry Martin, which began to be published in 2008.